jobrien1726/profesh-gmail-sig/README.md

 Step 8: Hit "save changes" at the bottom.
 Now your email will contain a signature in any browser, including Chrome, and the formatting won't be compromised.

+Note: There is a limit of 10,000 characters in Gmail Signature.
+Make sure you don't go too overboard!